-In those trials, innocent lives were also destroyed by false accusations, (of witchcraft) national hysteria, and pompous, self-righteous judges more interested in extracting confessions than in uncovering the truth and delivering justice.
+In those trials, innocent lives were also destroyed by false accusations, (of witchcraft) national hysteria, and pompous, self-righteous judges more interested in obtaining confessions than in uncovering the truth and delivering justice.

-The Crucible became a huge hit on Broadway and would go on to become Miller's most frequently produced play.
+The Crucible became a huge hit on the Broadway stage and would go on to become Miller's most frequently produced play.
 It infuriated the HUAC to no end.

 So, in 1956, when Miller applied for a renewal of his passport, the HUAC took advantage of the routine request to haul him in for questioning, as it was against the law to issue passports to known or suspected communists.

 Having nothing to hide, Miller told the committee that he would gladly provide testimony about his own political beliefs and activities, so long as he was not asked to inform on others.

 The chairman agreed and promised that he would not have to inform on others.
 Miller kept his end of the deal and gave the HUAC a detailed account of his own political activities.